-- Lack of Vitamin D. In addition to the estrogen deficiency side effects most women already experience, they are low in Vitamin D as well.
+- Lack of Vitamin D. In addition to the estrogen deficiency side affects most women already experience, they are low in Vitamin D as well.
 Vitamin D is mother nature's strongest anti-depressant second to the anti-depressant affects of estrogen.
 It is also a significant contributor to a strong immune system, which will also determine if you are likely to get Covid-19.
 Many women think Vitamin D is a vitamin.
 However, this often-misunderstood "vitamin" is not a vitamin — it is a prohormone.
 Prohormones are substances your body converts to a hormone.
 In fact, unlike other vitamins, only about 10 percent of the vitamin D you get comes from food, the rest your body makes for itself through exposure to UV rays and taking a supplement.
-Because of the lockdown, women are less likely to get the UV rays they need to produce their own Vitamin D, and are not under a care of a practitioner who is monitoring their levels and supplement doses.
+Because of the lockdown, women are less likely to get the UV rays they need to produce their own Vitamin D and are not under a care of a practitioner who is monitoring their levels and supplement doses.

 - Lack of Daily Exercise.
 Women who’ve been exercising to stay healthy before the outbreak slow down their physical activity as gyms and public places of exercise have shut down.
-This lack of exercise and daily routine shut down ovarian production, lowers estrogen levels, induces insomnia, creates estrogen dominance, eliminates natural energy and metabolism, deregulates bowel function, causes constipation and estrobolome dysfunction, intensifies sugar and simple carb cravings, and contributes to gut dysbiosis.
+This lack of exercise and daily routine shut down ovarian production, lowers estrogen levels, induces insomnia, creates estrogen dominance, eliminates natural energy and metabolism, deregulates bowel function, causes constipation and estrobolome dysfunction, intensifies sugar, and simple carb cravings, and contributes to gut dysbiosis.
 (Gut dysbiosis and estrogen deficiency create a dysfunctional estrobolome, which in turn, creates estrogen dominance in women.
-As a result, women are less likely to naturally detoxify their own estrogen or poop everyday so they end up storing it in their own tissues.
+As a result, women are less likely to naturally detoxify their own estrogen or poop every day so they end up storing it in their own tissues.
 Now women are not only dealing with the side effects of estrogen deficiency, they are dealing with the side effects of estrogen dominance as well.)

 - Poor Sleep Hygiene.
 In addition to the lack of exercise women get, poor sleep hygiene creates a dysfunctional circadian rhythm which is critical in the health of the ovaries and gut microflora, not to mention the impact it has on reducing sugar cravings.
 Without a regular work or school schedule, women tend to stay up later at night, get up later in the day, and nap during the day.
 This poor sleep hygiene schedule is a recipe for ovarian and gut bacteria disaster and dysfunction, which further leads to mental and physical illnesses.
 Women are more tired, cranky, and unproductive when their sleep schedules are off.
 This will carry over into the workplace impacting the productivity of any company.

 - Lousy Food Choices.
 Eating healthy is not easy when we are not in a crisis but when in a crisis, women tend to eat more processed and refined foods.
 They tend to snack more, eat late into the night, and eat high simple carb foods that cause tiredness, fatigue, and brain fog.
-Women who suffer with estrogen deficiency in general already have strong cravings for sugar, processed foods, and simple carbohydrates.
+Women who suffer from estrogen deficiency in general already have strong cravings for sugar, processed foods, and simple carbohydrates.
 The further suppressed estrogen gets and remains will make these cravings much worse and difficult to defeat.
 This affects how women perform in the workplace.

 Workplace wellness for women can only be managed by women and how they take care of themselves.
 You can’t effectively work and be productive if you feel cruddy all the time.
 If you want to do well at work or manage your own business, you will need to take the bull by the horns and create a healthy mind and body.